-- (A) General - (1) Infants and children 11 years of age and under, accompanied in the same cabin by a passenger 12 years of age or older, will be accepted for transportation. - (2) Persons entrusted with the care of infants and children must be capable of discharging this duty. - (a) Infants - 1.
-Infants under two years of age on the date of travel do not require a seat. - 2.
-For travel within Canada or between Canada and the U.S.A., infants under two years of age do not require a ticket. - 3.
-For travel other than within Canada or between Canada and the United States infants under two years of age require a ticket. - 4.
-Only one infant under the age of two years may be held in the lap of an accompanying passenger 12 years of age or older. - 5.
-No single passenger shall be responsible for more than one infant whether the infant is held on the lap of an accompanying passenger or a seat has been purchased for the infant and the infant is secured in an approved child restraint system (car seat). - 6.
-An infant under two years of age at the time of departure but reaching their second birthday during the continuing/return flight(s) will require a seat and must pay the applicable fare for the continuing/return flight(s). - 7.
-Infants under two years of age occupying a seat must be properly secured in a Transport Canada or United States Federal Aviation Administration (FAA) approved child restraint device. - (b) Children - 1.
-All children, two years of age or older, must be ticketed and assigned a seat. - 2.
-All children, 12 years of age or older, will be able to travel unaccompanied without supervision and will be considered to be an adult for fare purposes. - 3.
-All children, 12 years of age or older, may accompany other infants and children under 12 years old and will be considered as adults for the purposes of travel and will be charged the applicable adult fare.
+- a.
+Infants under two years of age on the date of travel do not require a seat. - For travel within Canada or between Canada and the U.S.A., infants under two years of age do not require a ticket. - c.
+For travel other than within Canada or between Canada and the United States infants under two years of age require a ticket. - d.
+Only one infant under the age of two years may be held in the lap of an accompanying passenger 12 years of age or older. - e.
+No single passenger shall be responsible for more than one infant whether the infant is held on the lap of an accompanying passenger or a seat has been purchased for the infant and the infant is secured in an approved child restraint system (car seat). - f.
+An infant under two years of age at the time of departure but reaching their second birthday during the continuing/return flight(s) will require a seat and must pay the applicable fare for the continuing/return flight(s). - g.
+Infants under two years of age occupying a seat must be properly secured in a Transport Canada or United States Federal Aviation Administration (FAA) approved child restraint device.